mets18/ETL-Project/README.md

    "cell_type": "markdown",
    "metadata": {},
    "source": [
+    "# Needs to be updated\n",
+    "\n",
     "## Transformation Step\n",
     "\n",
+    "Explain how you got your raw data into the final model. \n", "What were the specific steps you had to take to get the data into the final data model. \n", "\n",
-    "Raw data was scraped from the Niche.com and was transformed significantly, which involved below steps - \n", "\n",
+    "Raw data scrapped from the Niche.com site was transformed significantly, and the following steps were involved.\n", "\n",
-    "1.
-Cleansing using Python \n",
+    "Cleansing using Python \n",
     "\n",
-    "Grouped the education level of schools across three categories - E = Elementary, M = Middle School and H = High School.\n", "Filtered out  all ‘Private School’s’ and ‘online’ schools from the data set.\n", "Removed removed for other states and retained only NJ\n", "For records that did not have District and State available, it was derived by parsing the url.\n", "\n",
+    "We grouped the education level of schools across three categories - E = Elementary, M = Middle School and H = High School.\n", "We stripped all ‘Private School’s’ and ‘online’ schools from the data set.\n", "We are limiting the data collection to ‘NJ’ state (had to cleanse other states which appeared) \n", "Parsed NAN  ‘State’,  and ‘district’ information using information from URL \n", "\n",
-    "2.
-Cleansing Using SQL\n",
+    "Cleansing Using SQL\n",
     "\n",
-    "Grading was standardized – we removed the ‘Overall Niche’ Grade \n", "e.g.  Before - A Overall Niche Grade\n",
+    "Grading was standardized – we removed the ‘Overall Niche’ Grade \n", "e.g.  Before = A Overall Niche Grade\n",
-    "      After  - A \n",
+    "cleaned = ‘A’ \n",
     "\n",
-    "Removed ‘Students’ from the ‘Overall Number of student fields’\n", "e.g. Before - 500 overall number of students\n", "     After  - 500\n",
+    "Removed ‘Students’ from the ‘Overall Number of student fields’\n", "e.g. Before = 500 overall number of students\n", "After/Cleaned = 500\n",
     "\n",
-    "3.
-Add a new column - Rank which was based on the order in which schools are listed. \n", "The rank was reset to 1 for each school type ( Elementary / Middle / High )\n", "\n",
     "Using a Join to match Schools to Median Housing Price Information.\n", "Assigned Rank based on the sequence of listing.\n"